haoxsia/haoxsia.github.io/_pages/about.md

 * **10/06/2022** I'm attending a GDR MecaQ Nanomechanics and Optomechanics seminar entitled "Scanning microwave microscopy for detecting mechanical vibrations of silicon nitride membranes" in Bordeaux, France.
 I spend a very nice time with the colleagues all over the Europe.
 Thank my advisor, Xin Zhou and Didier Theron giving me this chance.
 * **08/11/2022** Great news!
 Our manuscript "Magnetically tunable and stable deep-ultraviolet birefringent optics using two-dimensional hexagonal boron nitride" is published online in Nature Nanotechnology! [*Nature Nanotech*, **17**, 1091-1096(2022)](https://www.nature.com/articles/s41565-022-01186-1).
 Thank my advisor Bilu Liu, Baofu Ding and all coauthors for supporting and discussing each step!
 Thank all LDMD group members for helps!
+* **04/16/2022** I'm receiving summer school offers from VU Amsterdam and EPFL-ETHZ.
+It is my great pleasure to have these top universities attention.
+* **02/01/2022** I'm attending a virtual talk from Olivier Arcizet from Neel institute CNRS on a topic of "nanowire dynamics in a 2D force field".
+* **very early ago**